IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

 Our implementation of IA-TIGRIS demonstrates that recycling a previously built tree is significantly more efficient than constructing a new tree from scratch.
 For example, a tree that takes $10$ seconds to build requires less than $0.2$ seconds to update under our planner settings and test environment.
 This efficiency gain allows the entire tree to be recycled and extended with the remaining planning time, even if none of the previous plan was executed.
 By avoiding the computational overhead of trajectory generation, neighborhood search, and collision checking, tree recycling results in faster updates and enables the planner to generate improved paths within the same time constraints.

 To quantify the impact of tree recycling and replanning, we conducted 50 tests in the simulation framework described in Section \ref{sec:sim-framework}.
 Without replanning, the average reduction in entropy was $20.4\!\pm\!2.8$\% (mean $\pm$ 95\% CI), which would be close to results expected from \cite{moon2022tigris}.
-Introducing replanning without tree recycling improved this to $23.1\!\pm\!3.3$\%, a $13.2$\% relative increase in performance.
+Introducing replanning without tree recycling improved this reduction to $23.1\!\pm\!3.3$\%, a $13.2$\% relative increase in performance.
 Even in the absence of environmental disturbances, replanning improves path quality by addressing mismatches between estimated and actual information gain, particularly as the planning horizon shortens due to decreasing budget.
 Incorporating incremental planning with tree recycling further increased the reduction in entropy to $25.4\!\pm\!3.8$\%, a 24.5\% relative improvement compared to replanning without tree recycling and a statistically significant difference ($p\!<\!0.05$).
-This highlights \PlannerName's ability to refine and improve the previous global plan.
+This result highlights \PlannerName's ability to refine and improve the previous global plan.

 As expected, the benefits of replanning and refinement become more pronounced when planning time is reduced.
 When the allowed planning time is reduced to 3 seconds, the relative performance difference between no replanning and replanning with tree recycling increases to 25.8\%.
 This gap would widen further for even shorter planning times, where initial plans tend to be of lower quality.
 However, as planning time decreases, a larger portion of the time is allocated to recycling previous plans rather than expanding the tree, leaving less time for refinement.
-This introduces a tradeoff between path quality and responsiveness; more frequent replanning improves adaptability to new information, while longer planning cycles allow for more extensive trajectory refinement.
-In our experiments and applications, we typically set a planning time of 10 seconds, but the exact planning frequency depends on scenario complexity and computational resources.
+The planning time inherently introduces a tradeoff between path quality and responsiveness; more frequent replanning improves adaptability to new information, while longer planning cycles allow for more extensive trajectory refinement.
+In the majority of our experiments and applications, we set a planning time of 10 seconds, but the exact planning frequency depends on scenario complexity and computational resources.